-Professor Dickinson's teaching and scholarship focus on constitutional law, property, race and the law and affordable housing law and policy.
-His scholarship has featured in numerous law reviews, including Ohio State Law Journal, University of Miami Law Review, Cardozo Law Review, Duke Journal of Constitutional Law and Public Policy, Georgetown Journal on Poverty Law and Policy, Georgetown Journal of National Security Law & Policy, and the NYU Journal of Law and Liberty.
+Professor Dickinson's teaching and scholarship specializes in constitutional law, civil rights, property, and race and the law.
+His scholarship has featured in numerous respected law reviews, including Ohio State Law Journal, University of Miami Law Review, Cardozo Law Review, Duke Journal of Constitutional Law and Public Policy, Georgetown Journal on Poverty Law and Policy, Georgetown Journal of National Security Law & Policy, and the NYU Journal of Law and Liberty.
 His scholarly work has been cited by U.S. Courts of Appeals for the Third and Sixth Circuits, in amicus briefs filed by Former Members of Congress in federal courts, and his scholarly work as a Fulbright Scholar has been cited by the High Court of South Africa.
 His work has also featured in The Washington Post, The Hill, and The Atlantic.

 Prior to joining the academy, Professor Dickinson served as a law clerk for the Honorable Theodore A. McKee, former Chief Judge of the United States Court of Appeals for the Third Circuit in Philadelphia.
 He practiced at Reed Smith LLP in Pittsburgh, where he founded and coordinated the Housing Rights Project, a pro bono initiative advocating on behalf of indigent tenants in eviction proceedings in Allegheny County in collaboration with the Neighborhood Legal Services Association.
 Professor Dickinson is a former Fulbright Scholar to Johannesburg, South Africa, where he studied comparative constitutional law and housing with faculty at the University of Witswatersrand School of Law and worked as a human rights activist organizing and representing squatters in eviction proceedings with lawyers at the University’s Centre for Applied Legal Studies.